cloxcloud/docs/source/pine64/long_road/node_installation.rst

     # lxc profile device remove default eth0

-4. Configure the RPi as a node for OpenNebula
+4. Configure the |SBC_model| as a node for OpenNebula
 ==================================================

 4.1.
 Install OpenNebula node packages and dependencies